projectcalico/calico/master/security/app-layer-policy/index.md

 You might wonder how {{site.prodname}} was able to detect and prevent this attack—the attacker was able to steal the keys which prove identity in our system.
-This highlights the value of multi-layer authorization checks.
+This highlights the value of multi-layer authentication checks.
 Although our attack pod had the keys to fool the X.509 certificate check,
 {{site.prodname}} also monitors the Kubernetes API Server for which IP addresses are associated with which service accounts.
 Since our attack pod has an IP not associated with the account summary service account we disallow the connection.